 - Fraud against individuals — People aiming to commit fraud have many ways in which they can defraud an individual.
 Identity theft, Ponzi schemes, phishing schemes, and advanced-fee frauds are a few ways criminals have found to steal money from victims.

 Preventing fraud at Bryant Bank

-MyCardRules is a new option we rolled out at Bryant Bank earlier in 2019 to allow customers to manage card spending from mobile devices.
-It is an easy-to-use mobile app that allows you to set card controls, add restrictions, and receive transaction alerts.
+Card Management (formerly known as MyCardRules) is an option we rolled out at Bryant Bank in early 2019 to allow customers to manage card spending from mobile devices.
+It is an easy-to-use function of our digital banking that allows you to set card controls, add restrictions, and receive transaction alerts.
 It gives you complete control of how, when, where, and who uses your cards.

-Managing your cards with MyCardRules is safe and secure, and your account password is protected and highly encrypted.
+Managing your cards with Card Management is safe and secure, especially since it is integrated into your digital banking.
 Knowing that you’ve set rules, restrictions, and alerts that are specific to you adds another layer of fraud detection and prevention.
-The MyCardRules app was made for Bryant Bank customers for their convenience and peace of mind, and it’s a free service to all of our customers.
+Card Management was made for Bryant Bank customers for their convenience and peace of mind, and it’s a free service to all of our customers.